How would you like to never have a UTI again? Would you be excited if you heard there was an easy UTI home remedy?

 Load up on cranberry

-I use Cranactin, which is a cranberry supplement with vitamin c.
-Cranberry naturally prevents E. Coli from multiplying and growing, and can be a lifesaver when you have a UTI.
+I use Cranactin, which is a cranberry supplement with vitamin C. Cranberry naturally prevents E. Coli from multiplying and growing, and can be a lifesaver when you have a UTI!
+Vitamin C is good for a UTI too, as it can help limit the growth of bacteria.

 I throw the serving suggestions out the window and usually take around four pills (400 mg of cranberry each) when I first get a UTI, then take 2-3 pills every three hours or so until the side effects of the UTI start going away.